rahul-rakshit/unofficial-makers-linux-guide/README.md

 * Install atom and slack
   * `sudo snap install --classic atom`
   * `sudo snap install --classic slack`
+* If you need the Chrome dev tools get Chromium. <br> [Chromium](https://www.chromium.org/) is made by Google and is the [upstream source](https://en.wikipedia.org/wiki/Upstream_(software_development)) of Google Chrome.
+It has pretty much the same functionality as Chrome (except auto-updates, which shouldn't matter if you update your apps using `sudo apt update && sudo apt upgrade`).
+If you want the _real_ Google Chrome, you can get it from the [official website](https://www.google.com/chrome/), but I recommend that you stick to chromium.
+  * `sudo apt install chromium-browser`
 * Next, in order for RVM to work properly, we need to run our terminal as a login shell.
 Here's how you do that:

 <img src="login_shell.gif" width="400" />

 * Now, we can install RVM by running the following commands:
-  * Add RVM's gpg key: <br> `gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB` <br> If that fails do this: `curl -sSL https://rvm.io/mpapis.asc | gpg2 --import -`
+  * Add RVM's gpg key: <br> `gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB` <br> If that fails do this: `curl -sSL https://rvm.io/mpapis.asc | gpg2 --import -` <br> Alternatively, you may follow the instructions on the [official RVM website](https://rvm.io/rvm/install) if you don't trust me with GPG keys.
   * `curl -sSL https://get.rvm.io | bash -s stable`
   * `source ~/.rvm/scripts/rvm`
   * close and reopen your terminal
   * try running RVM by just typing `rvm`
     * if you get a `rvm isn't a function` error, run `rvm get stable --auto-dotfiles`
     * if some rubies don't compile, run `rvm get head`
-* I think the best way to install node on Ubuntu is using NVM - the node version of RVM.
-Run the following commands to do that:
+* I think the best way to install node on Ubuntu is using [NVM](https://github.com/creationix/nvm/blob/master/README.md), node version manager (the node analog of RVM):
   * `curl -sL https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh -o install_nvm.sh`
   * `bash install_nvm.sh`
   * to install the latest version of node, run `nvm install node`